tolteck/couchcopy/README.rst

 Restore an archive of a CouchDB node to a new CouchDB.
 The new CouchDB can be a cluster of multiple nodes.
-The new CouchDB configuration should already be done before using couchcopy, however, all existing data will be deleted.
+The new CouchDB configuration should already be done before using Couchcopy, however, all existing data will be deleted.
 During restoration, CouchDB will be stopped and restarted on each cluster nodes.